 10 Frequently Asked Questions regarding Obtaining an EIA Approval in Nigeria.
-In line with the EIA Decree 86 of 1992 now known as EIA ACT CAP E12, LFN 2004, The Federal Ministry of Environment Nigeria Through the Department of Environmental Assessment is charged with the responsibility of Certifying and Approving EIA reports of major developmental projects across all sectors of the Economy.
+In line with the EIA Decree 86 of 1992, now known as EIA ACT CAP E12, LFN 2004, The Federal Ministry of Environment Nigeria, Through the Department of Environmental Assessment, is charged with the responsibility of Certifying and Approving EIA reports of major developmental projects across all sectors in Nigeria.

 We intend to beam our searchlights into some frequently asked questions regarding obtaining an EIA approval in Nigeria.